What are enzymes and why should you know about them?

 How sensitive are enzymes to heat and storage?

 Many enzymes are very sensitive to heat; they generally lose their activity at temperatures between 42 and 60 degrees Celsius.
-When foods are cooked, fried, or pasteurized, most enzymes are destroyed (denatured) and can no longer perform their function in the body.
-The same applies to prolonged storage or freezing: Here, too, enzymatic activity decreases over time.
+Therefore, when food is cooked, fried, or pasteurized, most enzymes are destroyed (denatured) and can no longer perform their function in the body.
+The same applies to prolonged storage or deep freezing: enzymatic activity also decreases over time.

-Therefore, it's recommended to eat a portion of your food raw or gently cooked every day, for example, as fresh salad, sprouts, fruit, or lightly steamed vegetables.
-This preserves a maximum of natural enzymes and can actively contribute to your well-being.
+Therefore, it is recommended to eat some of your food raw or only gently cooked every day, for example as a fresh salad, sprouts, fruit, or lightly steamed vegetables.
+This preserves a maximum of natural enzymes and can actively contribute to well-being.

-Under certain circumstances, your enzyme activity may be limited, for example due to:
+Under certain circumstances, your enzyme activity may be limited, for example by:

 - Stress, alcohol consumption, medication

-An enzyme deficiency often manifests itself in symptoms such as feeling full, bloating, digestive problems or tiredness after eating.
+An enzyme deficiency often manifests itself through symptoms such as bloating, flatulence, digestive problems, or fatigue after eating.

 With the MTM Vegan Protein You can specifically support your diet with plant-based ingredients without putting a strain on your body.
-Thanks to its optimized amino acid profile, it's particularly well-absorbed by enzymes.
+Thanks to its optimized amino acid profile, it is particularly well utilized enzymatically.

-Enzymes are used therapeutically in various areas, such as:
+Enzymes are used therapeutically in various areas, for example in:

 - Digestive disorders: Certain enzymes help people suffering from intolerances.
-For example, lactase supports the breakdown of milk sugar (lactose), thus allowing for the symptom-free consumption of dairy products even with lactose intolerance.
-Enzyme supplements are also prescribed to support pancreatic weakness caused by disease (e.g., pancreatin).
+For example, lactase supports the breakdown of lactose (milk sugar), thus enabling even those with lactose intolerance to enjoy dairy products without discomfort.
+Enzyme preparations (e.g., pancreatin) are also prescribed to support pancreatic function in cases of disease-related weakness.

-- Inflammation and healing processes: Enzymes such as bromelain (from pineapple) and papain (from papaya) are used in conjunction with the treatment of sports injuries, swelling, or post-surgery relief.
-They can reduce inflammation, promote circulation, and shorten healing times.
+- Inflammation and healing processes: Enzymes such as bromelain (from pineapple) and papain (from papaya) are used as a complementary treatment for sports injuries, swelling, or after surgery.
+They can reduce inflammation, promote blood circulation, and shorten healing times.

--Chronic inflammatory diseases: Enzyme preparations are also used as a supplement in diseases such as arthritis, rheumatic diseases, or Crohn's disease, as they can help reduce inflammatory activity and improve quality of life.
+-Chronic inflammatory diseases: Enzyme preparations are also used as a supplement in diseases such as arthritis, rheumatic diseases or Crohn's disease, as they can help to reduce inflammatory activity and improve quality of life.

-- Supporting wound healing: Special enzyme combinations can promote the healing of wounds, burns, or after major surgery by breaking down dead tissue and specifically supporting the immune system.
+- Supporting wound healing: Special enzyme combinations can promote the healing of wounds, burns, or after major procedures by breaking down dead tissue and specifically supporting the immune system.

-Dietary supplements with added enzymes are becoming more and more common, but not every product delivers what it promises.
+Dietary supplements with added enzymes are becoming increasingly common, but not every product delivers on its promises.

 Risks, side effects & myths about enzymes

-Enzymes are normally harmless to healthy people, as they are broken down into amino acids in the intestines.
-However, individual, specially added enzymes can be allergenic.
-The myth that "more enzymes are always better" is also not supported by science; the right balance and individuality are what count here.
+Enzymes are normally harmless to healthy individuals, as they are broken down into amino acids in the intestines.
+However, certain added enzymes can be problematic for people with allergies.
+The notion that "more enzymes are always better" is also scientifically unfounded; the right balance and individual needs are crucial.

-However, for patients with certain diseases (e.g., pancreatic insufficiency), targeted enzyme supplementation represents an important treatment option.
-If you are unsure, you should consult your doctor or nutritionist.
+For patients with certain conditions (e.g., pancreatic insufficiency), targeted enzyme supplementation represents an important treatment option.
+If you have any questions, you should consult your doctor or nutritionist.

 FAQ: What are enzymes?
 Frequently asked questions

-They are present in every living organism and almost all cells.
+They are present in every living organism and in almost all cells.

-2. Are digestive enzymes and other enzymes the same?
+2. Are digestive enzymes and other enzymes the same thing?

 No, there are many different types with different functions.
-Digestive enzymes are just one of them.
+Digestive enzymes are just one part of that.

-Yes, especially through fresh, natural and minimally processed foods with a high raw food content.
+Yes, especially fresh, natural and minimally processed foods with a high raw food content.

-Not necessarily different, but plant-based foods often require particularly effective digestion by enzymes in order to optimally absorb all nutrients.
+Not necessarily different, but plant-based foods often require particularly effective processing by enzymes in order to optimally absorb all nutrients.

 5. Can enzyme supplements have side effects?

 Enzymes are the true directors of your metabolism, from digestion to cell repair.
-With a varied diet and supporting products such as MTM Vegan Protein You can optimally harness the power of enzymes for vitality, efficient digestion, and an all-around good feeling.
-Be inspired, try new things, and visit our information section for even more tips on nutrition, enzymes, and well-being!
+A varied diet and supportive products like this one can help.
+MTM Vegan Protein Harness the power of enzymes for optimal vitality, efficient digestion, and an all-around sense of well-being.
+Get inspired, try new things, and visit our information section for even more tips on nutrition, enzymes, and wellness!